100 day money back guarantee •

 We’ll give you some simple tips on how to find the best probiotic for you.

-You probably already know the importance of your gut health.
+You probably already know how important your gut health is.
 It is the key to better digestion, better skin and a better mood.

 Fermented foods such as kimchi, sauerkraut, kombucha and kefir can serve as a source of probiotic bacteria.
-But if these foods aren’t your cup of tea, a probiotic supplement may make sense.
+However, if these foods are not your cup of tea, a probiotic food supplement may make sense.

 But be careful with your choice.
-That’s because not all probiotics are created equal, and the options on the market are overwhelming.
+Because not every probiotic is the same, and the options on the market are overwhelming.
 We’ll help you understand the label and find the right probiotic for you.

 The most common genera of bacteria are Lactobacilli, which live in the small intestine, and Bifidobacteria, which are more commonly found in the large intestine.
 Make sure that both types of bacteria are combined in your product.
 Thus, the entire intestinal tract can benefit from the probiotic.

-Also, as many different strains of bacteria of each type should be included in the product as possible.
-In fact, each strain may promise different benefits to your health.
-The motto “a lot helps a lot” really applies here, as the variety of bacteria strains that live in your gut is good for your health.
+The product should contain as many different bacterial strains of each species as possible.
+Each strain in the Proboticium promises different benefits for your health.
+A wide variety of bacterial strains living in your gut is good for your health.

 How many bacteria per capsule?

-If you want to use probiotics to support the intestinal flora on a daily basis, pay attention to the number of “colony forming units” (CFU).
-Choose a probiotic that guarantees 5-10 billion CFEs in one capsule.
+Choose a probiotic that guarantees 5-10 billion “colony forming units” (CFU) in one capsule.
 This allows it to have a good effect in the body and does not overload your system.

 Is the probiotic free of sugar, allergens and additives?

-Look critically at the ingredient list to make sure the probiotic doesn’t contain sugar.
+Look critically at the ingredients list to make sure the probiotic does not contain sugar, which is often disguised as “maltodextrin”.
 It’s often used in cheaper brands to speed up the bacteria growth process, but it’s poison for your gut.

 Are the bacteria protected against stomach acid?

 For the bacteria to work, it is important that they arrive alive in the intestine.
-So be sure to look for probiotics that will ensure that.
+It is therefore essential to look for a probiotic that ensures this.
 Importantly, all strains included have been shown to have high survivability in the gastrointestinal tract.
 So have a natural resistance to gastric and biliary secretions.

 Does the product work without cooling?

-Modern probiotics like Ogaenics Love your Gut Daily Biotic Complex no longer need to be stored in the refrigerator, making them perfect travel companions.
+A modern probiotic such as the Ogaenics Love your Gut Daily Biotic Complex no longer needs to be kept in the fridge and is therefore also a perfect travel companion.
 However, always protect the capsules from too much light, heat and moisture so that they do not lose their effect.

 Are the bacteria getting enough “food”?